hiiamboris/red-cli-gitlab-mirror/README.md

 But the thing with numerics is that they are ranges, like `-1` to `-9`.
 It doesn't make any sense to populate words with it as `/_1 /_2 ... /_9`.
 Instead the program should use a generic string! placeholder and extract the integer from it.

-Another question is how better to document these numeric options in help.
+Another question is how better to document these numeric options **in help**.
 `gzip` documents just `-1` as alias to `--fast` and `-9` as alias to `--best`.
 So only 2 junk words in function spec.
 Not a clue from it's help that one can use `-2` to `-8` as well :)